Aelyxiris/fantasyhigh/docs/characters.md

 Sea elf.
 Kind of a cryptid.

 #### Lee Toughbark
 Gnomish artificer that fully fits the stereotype of a typical gnomish tinkerer.
 Dark brown braided hair and green eyes.
+Leader of [Robotics Club](groups.md/#robotics-club)

 ## School Staff
 #### Principal Gimo Asari Dumpsterdive